 The original postcard promoted the DJ-3A's gas mileage (see the back of the postcard, 50K JPEG).
 The photo location was in Toledo, and Westhaven Pharmacy's brand new 24-hour delivery Jeep was perhaps just being delivered itself, since it didn't have a license plate yet.
 The telephone number GA3-2478 was likely a "GARFIELD" exchange chosen in honor of U.S. President James Garfield, who was from Ohio.

-The news is not all bad.
-See some good GreenLight DJs in Police Service Jeep Toys.
-And keep your eyes open to see what they come up with for their next Dispatcher; I'm betting on this UPS Jeep! -- Derek Redmond
+See some more GreenLight DJs in Police Service Jeep Toys.
+And keep your eyes open to see what they come up with for their next Dispatcher. -- Derek Redmond

-See also The DJ-5 Dispatchers on CJ3B.info, for details on the different generations of DJ-5s from 1965-84.
+See also the full-size DJ-5 Dispatchers on CJ3B.info, for details on the different generations of DJ-5s from 1965-84.

 Return to the Toy Jeeps Pages.